 How to thaw frozen shrimp

 How to thaw frozen shrimp?
-There are a few different options depending on when you start!
-Here’s what to do:
+There are a two different options depending on when you start:

 - Night before: If you think ahead, simply place the frozen shrimp in the refrigerator overnight.